 John Tavares still committed to long-term future in New York despite upheaval

-New York Islanders center John Tavares skates during the third period of an NHL hockey game against the Buffalo Sabres, Friday, Dec.
-16, 2016, in Buffalo, N.Y.
-John Tavares still has no plans of leaving the New York Islanders.
 Even a rocky season, which led to the recent firing of long-time head coach Jack Capuano, seemingly hasn't changed the long-term outlook or commitment of the club's captain, who can become a first-time unrestricted free agent following the 2017-18 season.
+Tavares said Saturday that he was even willing to start talks on a new contract this summer when he's first eligible to sign an extension on July 1.
+"I've always stated how much I enjoy playing on Long Island and the organization, how well they've supported me," Tavares said during the media day portion of NHL all-star weekend.

 Add your comments below